dauwhe/html-first/README.md

 # Web Publications TOC Explainer

 We propose to use the HTML ```nav``` element to bind together web resources into a web publication.
-Such a publication is defined by an ordered list of links, and HTML is ideally suited to create such a list that is understandable by both human readers and machines.
-Basing web publications on a table of contents allows for easy authoring, a natural upgrade path from existing web books and EPUBs, avoids duplication, and helps meet accessibility and usability requirements.
+Such a publication is characterized by an ordered list of links, and HTML is ideally suited to create such a list that is understandable by both human readers and machines.
+Basing web publications on a table of contents allows for easy authoring, a natural upgrade path from existing web books and EPUBs, avoids duplication, helps meet accessibility and usability requirements, and is functional with today’s web.

 ## What is a web publication?

-A web publication is a collection of web resources, treated as a [single logical resource](http://w3c.github.io/dpub-pwp-ucr/index.html#single), which meets user expectations of readability, personalization, simplicity, accessibility, ubiquity, and unity:
+A web publication is a collection of web resources, treated as a [single logical resource](http://w3c.github.io/dpub-pwp-ucr/index.html#single), which meets user expectations of readability, personalization, and accessibility:

 1. I can navigate through the publication without clicking links.
 2. If I leave the publication and go back later, the user agent remembers where I was.